How I brought LCP down to under 350 ms for Google-referred users on my website

 application/signed-exchange;v=b3

-It runs in the browser, so it can be used with Cloudflare bot protection.
+It runs in the browser, so it can be used with Cloudflare bot protection enabled.

 It works best when combined with Chrome Developer Tools, so you can see SXG response, nicely decoded with headers and stuff.